Indicator: Forest industry carbon emissions

-Total greenhouse gas emissions (GHGs, expressed as carbon dioxide equivalents, or CO2e) from fossil fuel use in the Canadian forest industry have steadily decreased over the last 10 years, while energy use has remained relatively flat in recent years.
+Total greenhouse gas (GHG) emissions from fossil fuel use in the Canadian forest industry have decreased over the last 10 years.
+Energy use has remained relatively stable in recent years.

 - The forest industry’s ability to generate its own electricity, largely from bioenergy, has reduced its reliance on fossil fuels.

-- Between 2005 and 2015, the forest industry reduced energy use by 31% and total GHG emissions (direct emissions plus indirect emissions from purchased electricity) by 49%.
+- Between 2006 and 2016, the forest industry reduced energy use by 25% and total fossil GHG emissions (direct emissions plus indirect emissions from purchased electricity) by 38%.

-Canada measures its national emission levels annually for all sectors and assesses its emissions against targets for greenhouse gas (GHG) reductions.
+Canada measures its national emission levels annually for all sectors and assesses its emissions against targets for GHG reductions.

-The forest industry has achieved both reductions in energy use through greater efficiencies and reductions in GHG emissions by changing the fuel mix.
+The forest industry has achieved both reductions in energy use through greater efficiencies and reductions in GHG emissions by reducing energy use and changing the fuel mix.
 Decreased production and the decline of the pulp and paper industry have also contributed to the trend.